-The first line is often offered as a defence avant la lettre of Whitman based on the rather unlikely assumption that Emerson is suggesting metre is passé, when he seems to me to be saying, on the contrary, that metremaking is inevitable; a part of the very structure of nature that the poet is reporting on.
-Indeed, "[a] rhyme in one of our sonnets", he writes, "should not be less pleasing than the iterated nodes of a sea-shell" (15).
-The form of poetry when it is novel (a "new thing") necessarily reflects the living structure of nature.
-Even so the origin of that thought is troublesome to pin down as Emerson's circularity is, to say the least, challenging: "thought and form are equal in order of time, but in the order of genesis the thought is prior to the form".
+The first line is often offered as a defence avant la lettre of Whitman based on the rather unlikely assumption that Emerson is suggesting metre is passé, when he seems to me to be saying, on the contrary, that metre-making is inevitable; a part of the very structure of nature that the poet is reporting on.
+Indeed, '[a] rhyme in one of our sonnets', he writes, 'should not be less pleasing than the iterated nodes of a sea-shell' (15).
+The form of poetry when it is novel (a 'new thing') necessarily reflects the living structure of nature.
+Even so the origin of that thought is troublesome to pin down as Emerson's circularity is, to say the least, challenging: 'thought and form are equal in order of time, but in the order of genesis the thought is prior to the form.'
 The thought, one might say, is the underlying form that comes to the poet when he disappears into nature's flux; the alignment of his finer organisation, ready to be written down.
-Earlier Emerson called this "conspiring" with the divine; that is, breathing the same source.
+Earlier Emerson called this 'conspiring' with the divine; that is, breathing the same source.
 This divinely inspired thought, then, is the form of the poem that will be produced.
-It is a wholly new creation which is itself an open process of "meaning in multitude".
-Thus the thought precedes the form in the "order of genesis", that is, in the order of creation.
-Creation, in the romantic tradition of Wordsworth's "emotion recollected in tranquillity" (42) or Shelley's "fading coal" (228), registers the loss of a more primal experience, which in Emerson's case is an insight into the flowing form of nature as proliferating language.
-But, and crucially I think, this later form, namely the poem, replicates nature's fluxions rather than petrifying a prior moment, enabling the reader to be "richer" in the poet's "fortune".
+It is a wholly new creation which is itself an open process of 'meaning in multitude.'
+Thus the thought precedes the form in the 'order of genesis', that is, in the order of creation.
+Creation, in the romantic tradition of Wordsworth's 'recollection in tranquillity' or Shelley's 'fading coal,' comes after a more primal experience, which in Emerson's case is an insight into the flowing form of nature as proliferating language.
+But, and crucially I think, this later form, namely the poem, replicates nature's fluxions rather than petrifying a prior moment, enabling the reader to be 'richer' in the poet's 'fortune.'
 The very structure of Emersonian symbolism resists stabilization and creates a form for manifold meaning.

-Symbolism, then, is the name Emerson gives to language at its highest intensity wherein the meaning of each word is revivified and accordingly the possibilities of man and nature are increased.
-But necessarily in "The Poet" this creation of novelty does not require anything new to happen:
+Symbolism is the name Emerson gives to language at its highest intensity wherein the meaning of each word is revivified and accordingly the possibilities of man and nature are increased.
+But necessarily in 'The Poet' this creation of novelty doesn't require anything new to happen:

 The poorest experience is rich enough for all the purposes of expressing thought.
 Why covet a knowledge of new facts?
 Day and night, house and garden, a few actions, serve us as well as would all the trades and spectacles.
 We are far from having exhausted the significance of the few symbols we use.
 We can come to use them yet with a terrible simplicity.
-(Works 3 11)
+(11)

 The poet, as has been already observed, does not need new words, or even new experiences.
 What he needs is to recognise the proper value of language as it is; this value lies in the innate ambiguity of all metaphorical grounds that allow even the most mundane word (vehicle) to stand for a deeper spiritual fact (tenor).
-As such a thing can represent a thought; indeed, only a thing can represent a thought, as at root all language is metaphorical the aforementioned "fossil poetry".
+As such a thing can represent a thought; indeed, only a thing can represent a thought, as at root all language is metaphorical - the aforementioned 'fossil poetry.'
 The poet is only the place where this ambiguity reaches its symbolic potential: